jessfraz/blog/content/post/the-truth-seekers.md

 Overall, the day was fascinating.
 Investigative journalism was really aligned with my joy of learning new things from a variety of different perspectives and using intuition and research to try to find truth.

+Another thought I have been thinking on is: how can we separate emotion from the truth?
+So much of the news today is trying to trigger an emotional response for clicks.
+Or in the worst case, it is trying to trigger an emotional response for influencing an election.
+How can we promote the news sources that focus on the truth versus triggering a reaction?
+The truth itself should be enough of a trigger.